MichaelCade/90DaysOfDevOps/Days/day2.md

 You will also most likely not take over the management of these servers or the application on a daily basis.

-We have been talking about servers but the liklihood is that your application will be developed to run as containers, Which still runs on a server for the most part but you will also need an understanding of not only virtualisation, Cloud Infrastructure as a Service (IaaS) but also containerisation as well, The focus in these 90 days will be more catered towards containers.
+We have been talking about servers but the likelihood is that your application will be developed to run as containers, Which still runs on a server for the most part but you will also need an understanding of not only virtualisation, Cloud Infrastructure as a Service (IaaS) but also containerisation as well, The focus in these 90 days will be more catered towards containers.

 ## High Level Overview